Carthage Film Festival

-The Festival's current executive director is Sonia Chamkhi.

-The Festival's 33d edition is taking place 29 October through 5 November, 2022.
+The festival's 35th edition took place from 14 October to 21 December 2024.
+The executive director for the 2025 edition is Tarek Ben Chaâbane.

 History

 Conceived by filmmaker Tahar Cheriaa and officially launched in 1966 by the Tunisian Minister of Culture, Chedli Klibi, this event, the first of its kind in the Arab world, was primarily conceived to highlight sub-Saharan African and Arab cinema, creating bridges of dialogue between North and South and offering a meeting between regional filmmakers and moviegoers.